Quantcast

 • One is perfectionism.
 I refuse to accept any standard for myself that is not free from any flaw or deficit in condition or quality.
 Things must be exactly right, absolute, or complete.
 I still struggle with this.
 At least now I no longer expect it will be this way the first time.
 I am still learning when good enough is good enough.

-• This leads to the second self-destructive behavior, Procrastination.
+• This leads to the second self-destructive behavior, procrastination.
 I delay taking action or postpone things due to the fear of not being perfect.
 I sometimes — no, most of the time — experience shame when my writing come back with red editing.

 The more I blog the less this affects me.
 My ego is getting stronger and I am enjoying the process.
 My eldest granddaughter (24) is my editor.
 I am enjoying working with her.
 We are a team.
 She explains to me what I did as she understands.
 Both her mother and her uncle are dyslexics.
 We were all diagnosed at the same time.